-Summarised from workshop entitled How Luxury Brands Can Engage KOLs to Attract Chinese Brand Advocates on December 5 at the French Chamber of Commerce
+Summarised from workshop entitled How Luxury Brands Can Engage KOLs to Attract Chinese Brand Advocates on the 5th December at the French Chamber of Commerce

 With 94% of WeChat’s users going onto the app at least once a day, it is clear that brands should absolutely use social media to communicate brand advocates in China.
 Recent years have seen a shift of marketing budgets from traditional media buys like print, to online display ads and search ads, to social, and finally, influencers.
 Luxury brands have been particularly cautious to embrace influencers, as doing so is “riskier” than merely placing an approved ad into a well-established magazine: you are allowing individuals to create their own content and comment on it.